The Associate in Arts Degree

 A scientifically literate person should know what science is, how scientific investigation is conducted, and that the activity of a scientist is a blend of creativity and rigorous thinking.
 Experimental investigations in the laboratory provide the student with first-hand experience with the scientific method and research.

 REQUIREMENT: Minimum of six (6) credits.
-Must include a biological science course, a physical science course, and a laboratory/field trip course
+Must include a biological science course (DB), a physical science course (DP), and a laboratory/field trip course (DY).

 Social Sciences